-3. We’ll send you a USB-drive wristband, in your choice of green or blue, with some useful information to help you continue in your coding adventures.
+3. We’ll send you a USB-drive wristband, in your choice of green or blue (while supplies last), with some useful information to help you continue in your coding adventures!

 We also want everyone to know about the “Beyond the Hour of Code” section at Code.org, which includes prizes for students and teachers who participate in the 20-hour online K-8 Intro to Computer Science.
-The tutorials are online.
 Whether you’re a student, parent, or teacher in a classroom or an afterschool club, check out Code.org’s 20-hour online course.
 Students can get started and sign up here.

 And it all begins with an hour of code.